ajduberstein/gis_tutorial/README.md

 ## Visualizing and operating on geospatial data

-I've worked for a large ridesharing company for three years and toward the beginning of my job in late 2014 was responsible for much of the public-facing data visualization[[1]](https://github.com/ajduberstein/gis_tutorial/blob/master/README.md#footnotes), and many of favorites were static maps.
-I’ve found these to be an incredibly useful way of drawing insight from data.
-Here's a tutorial on how to create simple works like those.
+I've worked for a large ridesharing company for three years.
+Toward the beginning of my job, I was responsible for much of the public-facing data visualization[[1]](https://github.com/ajduberstein/gis_tutorial/blob/master/README.md#footnotes).
+Many of my favorite visualizations were static maps, which I've found to be an incredibly useful way of drawing insight from data.
+Here's a tutorial on how to create works like those.

 ## Why use PostGIS for GIS